IRONCLAD JOURNAL

 Common pain points of purchase order management

 Even with digital documentation, it’s easy for the process to become isolated if the information is stored in separate systems, making cross-verification difficult.
-Especially when companies use multiple platforms like Excel, Google Sheets, or other Microsoft Office tools, the purchase order management process can lose transparency, and make interdepartmental communication challenging
+Especially when companies use multiple platforms like Excel, Google Sheets, or other Microsoft Office tools, the management process can lose transparency, and make interdepartmental communication challenging

 With automation, however, companies can more effectively manage purchases and ensure everyone is on the same page.